mhansen/graphviz-docs/content/en/docs/attrs/ratio.md

 - double
 - string
 used_by: G
+description: Sets the aspect ratio (drawing height/drawing width) for the drawing
 ---
-Sets the aspect ratio (drawing height/drawing width) for the drawing.

 Note that this is adjusted before the [`size`]({{< ref "size.md" >}}) attribute constraints are enforced.